nchandhi/ncbyctestrepo/Deployment/AIStudioDeployment.md

 Please follow the steps below to set up the AI Studio Hub, Project, PromptFlow and Deploy as endpoint.
 Clone or download this repository before you start following the steps below.

 ## Step 1: Create AI Studio Project
-1. Launch the AI Studio [AI Studio](https://ai.azure.com/) and select Build from the top menu
+1. Launch the AI Studio [AI Studio](https://ai.azure.com/) and select Build from the top menu.

     ![Home](/Deployment/images/aiStudio/Home.png)

-2. Click on `New AI Project`
+2. Click on `New AI Project`.

    ![New AI Project](/Deployment/images/aiStudio/NewProject.png)

-3. Enter a Project Name and click on `Create a New Resource`
+3. Enter a Project Name and click on `Create a New Resource`.
     ![Getting Started](/Deployment/images/aiStudio/GettingStarted.png)

 4. Enter a new AI Hub Resource Name.
 And then select Azure Subscription, Resource Group, Location from drop-down menus.
 You should choose the same resource group you created from ARM deployment in previous step.